 - Talk to the experts if you have any questions or concerns.

 Maybe you think you can DIY it all, but before you start on a project that’s going to be potentially complicated or costly, why not ask a professional?
 It’s better to spend some money on consultation or take time to ask some questions before you end up spending hundreds or thousands of dollars fixing something that could’ve been done right the first time with some expert advice.

 There’s a lot to think through when planning a landscaping project that is budget friendly!
-As always, Hiner Landscaped is there at our store or over phone to begin talking you through a landscaping project.
+As always, Hiner Landscapes is there.
+At our store or over phone, to begin talking you through a landscaping project.